aking-a/mule-code-system/README.md

      npm run build
      ```
 3. _Serve and Watch:_
-   Once the build command has run succesfully codecolab will now be installed as a package.
+   Once the build command has run successfully codecolab will now be installed as a package.
 Use the **npm run serve** command to start OS.js
    it should be running on **http://localhost:8000/**. (_An important note to mention is the invite link generator does not take into
-   account what port or url the server is running on so please change this in the source code.
-The link generator is locted in codecolab
+   account what port or URL the server is running on so please change this in the source code.
+The link generator is located in codecolab
    /server_modules/newsession.js line 15._).
 To run a watch on codecolab package use the commands provided below.
     ```
     cd src/packages/codecolab